aroberge/reeborg-world-creation/loading-worlds.md

 [http://reeborg.ca/reeborg.html?lang=en&mode=python&url=http://pastebin.com/raw/rGHudX7a&name=Desert](http://reeborg.ca/reeborg.html?lang=en&mode=python&url=http://pastebin.com/raw/rGHudX7a&name=Desert)

-As a rule, if you Reeborg's World is already loaded in your browser, you should use `World(URL)` instead of clicking on a link as this will minimize the bandwidth use.
+As a rule, if Reeborg's World is already loaded in your browser, you should use `World(URL)` instead of clicking on a link as this will minimize the bandwidth use.